iamyoukou/fftWater/README.md

 Tessendorf states that the height of wind-waves in the open ocean can be decomposed into a sum of sine and cosine waves.
-Given a set of frequencies and sampling points, the height can be efficiently calculated using Fast Fourier Transform (FFT).
+Given a set of frequencies and sampling points, the height can be calculated using Discrete Fourier Transform (DFT).
+And Fast Fourier Transform (FFT) is an efficient way to calculate DFT.
-That's why I call it FFT water.
+That's why I call it FFT Water.

 Technically, the method uses Inverse FFT, as it creates wave heights from frequencies.
 But essentially, IFFT is same as FFT.